storyfeet/dugi_bialan/content/grammar.md

 * "ei" : direct object : followed by a noun
 * "da" : towards/to/for : followed by a noun
 * "dan" : because/from : followed by a noun or adjective
-* "weni" : done/complete/already : followed by a verb
 * "go" : saying/quote : followed by the quoted clause (use "")
 * "o" : Imperetive/Vocative/Polite Call : followed by either a verb or someone to call politely
 * "boina" : before : followed by a noun